ScorpiosCrux/CPSC-572-Valorant-Network/README.md

 ### Running Chrome Driver:
 - For MacOS users, you might need to go to System Preferences - > Privacy & Security -> General Tab -> (Chrome Driver) Run Anyways

+## Running demo.py
+- There's a variable called `chrome_driver_path` that you need to replace with the path to where you put your chrome driver.